talsraviv/from-thinking-to-coding/3-create-agent-instructions/progress-tracking.md

 ### For New AI Agent

 **First, read these files in order:**
-1. **README.md** - Current status, what's built, what's next
+1. **README.md** — Current status, what's built, what's next
-2. This AGENTS.md file - How to work on this project
+2. This AGENTS.md file — Map, purpose, and how to work here
-3. `../path/to/spec.md` - Full spec and implementation plan
+3. `../path/to/spec.md` — Full spec and implementation plan
-4. TESTING.md - How to test each feature
+4. TESTING.md — How to test each feature

 **Then:**
 1. Run the app to verify everything works
 2. Test the current features (see README.md)
 3. Continue with the next phase from implementation plan
-4. Update docs as you go
+4. Update docs as you go (see Continuous Documentation section)
 5. Commit after completing each phase
 ```

 This provides a clear onboarding path for context window handoffs.

+The key insight: agents know nothing at the start of each session.
+AGENTS.md is their only persistent memory.
+Make it count.

-## Phase completion workflow
+## Phase Completion Workflow

-See `wrap-up-protocol.md` for comprehensive guidance on how agents should wrap up phases and tasks.
+See `wrap-up-protocol.md` for comprehensive guidance on how agents should wrap up phases and tasks, including the memory sweep step to capture learnings.